Skip to content

 Choose GetAppNiche if your work looks like this:

-- You want a price a solo developer can justify. $39/month — or $29/month billed yearly — is public, self-serve, and cancelable.
+• You want a price a solo developer can justify. $39/month — or $29/month billed yearly ($348/year, about 26% off) — is public, self-serve, and cancelable, on one plan with everything included.
 There is no sales call between you and the data.

-- Your workflow is research-to-decision.
-App comparison, developer and publisher portfolio pages, review monitoring, and keyword tools with heuristic scores cover the “is this niche worth it?” loop end to end.
+• Your workflow is research-to-decision.
+App comparison, developer and publisher portfolio pages, keyword tools with heuristic scores, and review monitoring on both the App Store and Google Play — not App Store only, which is where most single-store indie tools stop — cover the “is this niche worth it?” loop end to end.

-- You automate with AI tools.
-The REST API and MCP integration (5,000 API credits/month on Pro) let you pipe App Store research into scripts or AI agents, and CSV export keeps everything spreadsheet-friendly.
+• You automate with AI tools.
+The REST API and MCP server (5,000 API credits/month on Pro) let you pipe store research into scripts or AI agents, and CSV export keeps everything spreadsheet-friendly.

-For a broader survey of the options, see the guide to a Sensor Tower alternative for indie iOS developers.
+For a broader survey of the options, see the guide to Sensor Tower alternatives for indie developers.

 What does niche validation look like on $39 a month?